verybadidea/Another-freebasic-miner/README.md

 Todo:

+* Generate Caves
+* Rock layers
 * Added resources to map, height depedendent distribution
+* Dynamite: Place, pick-up, ignite, can fall, damages players, countdown, explosions, different sizes
+* Do not move on ladder when standing and pressing down (for drilling)
+* Random walk with direction preference?
 * Collect a resource, show resource object ball -> items list? can drop as well?
 * Drill is faster, but no resource
 * shovel action, reuired for flower removal?